ntemposd/website/content/en/works/leisure/swthess/index.md

 ## My role at Startup Weekend

-Running pre-covid Techstars educational programs for the local tech community in collaboration with several stakeholders and the Techstars Europe HQs.
+Running Techstars educational programs for the local tech community in collaboration with several stakeholders and the Techstars Europe HQs.
 The local Community Leader position is held voluntarily and was initially an addon to the Community Management role at OK!Thess.

 * Event team recruitment
 * Educational team recruiting